Shuffle/Singul/README.md

 **LLM controls:**
 ```
-MODEL=<model> 			# The model to use for the LLM.
+AI_MODEL=<model> 			# The model to use for the LLM.
 We recommend reasoning models.
 Default: o4-mini
 OPENAI_API_URL=<url> 	# The URL of the OpenAI API, if you want to use a different provider.
 Default: https://api.openai.com/v1/chat/completions
 OPENAI_API_ORG=<org> 	# The organization ID for the OpenAI API, if you want to use a different provider.
 Default: None
 ```